 Have you ever saved something on your computer and then when you needed it you couldn’t find it anywhere?
 Because same.
-I have struggled with organization my whole life (and still struggle with organizing my physical space 😅), but I have figure out a system for decluttering my digital workspace that is life-changing and you’ll never struggle with looking for a document again.
-There is an easy to follow digital declutter checklist waiting for you at the end of this post!
+I have struggled with the organization my whole life (and still struggle with organizing my physical space 😅), but I have figured out a system for decluttering my digital workspace that is life-changing and you’ll never struggle with looking for a document again.
+There is an easy-to-follow digital declutter checklist waiting for you at the end of this post!

 Step 1: Generalize

 The first thing for doing a digital declutter is to think about the general areas of teaching that you know are going to repeat themselves.
 There are six major categories here: School Year, Seasonal Activities, Class Decor, Assessments, Professional Development and Parent Engagement.

 I am going to help you break down each general category below.

 Step 2: Break it Down

 Think about the subcategories for each major category.
 Here is where you’ll fill in the folders with more folders.
 Be careful though – you don’t want to fall in the folder rabbit hole!

 In the School Year folder, you’ll want a folder for each school year.
 This will house the curriculum for that school year in it along with specific student documents and data.